pcardotatgit/Create_a_Webex_Team_Bot/readme.md

 ## ( End of Section 1 ) You are done if your goal is just to send Alerts to the Room ( from XDR  for example ).
 You can stop here

-## ( Section 2 ) Continue if your goal is to learn more, and learn how to interact with your BOT.
-ANd trigger actions within XDR
+## ( Section 2 ) Continue if your goal is to learn more, and learn how to interact with your BOT ( And trigger actions within XDR )

 # Here Under learn about Webex Bot Logic